 Functional Integration.
-Fully integrated MTP memory, clock generation, AVCC filtering, Power-On_Reset (POR) and LDO regulators.
+Fully integrated MTP memory, clock generation, AVCC filtering, Power-On-Reset (POR) and LDO regulators.

 Configurable CBUS I/O Pin Options.
 The fully integrated MTP memory allows configuration of the Control Bus (CBUS) functionality and drive strength selection.
-There is 1 configurable CBUS I/O pin.
-These configurable options are defined in Section 3.2.

-The device is supplied with the most commonly used pin definitions pre-programmed - see Section 10 for details.
+There are 6 configurable CBUS I/O pins.
+These configurable options are defined in Section 3.3.
+The device is shipped with the most commonly used pin definitions pre-programmed - see Section 9 for details.

 Asynchronous Bit Bang Mode with RD# and WR# Strobes.
-The FT200XD supports FTDI's previous chip generation bit-bang mode.
-In bit-bang mode, the 2 I2C lines can be switched from the regular interface mode to a 2-bit general purpose I/O port.
-Data packets can be sent to the device and they will be sequentially sent to the interface at a rate controlled by an internal timer (equivalent to the baud rate prescalar).
-In the FT200XD device this mode has been enhanced by outputting the internal RD# and WR# strobes signals which can be used to allow external logic to be clocked by accesses to the bit-bang I/O bus.
+The FT201X supports FTDI's previous chip generation bit-bang mode.
+In bit-bang mode, the 2 IC lines can be switched from the regular interface mode to a 2-bit general purpose I/O port.
+Data packets can be sent to the device and they will be sequentially sent to the interface at a rate controlled by an internal timer (equivalent to the baud rate pre-scalar).
+In the FT201X device this mode has been enhanced by outputting the internal RD# and WR# strobes signals which can be used to allow external logic to be clocked by accesses to the bit-bang I/O bus.
 This option will be described more fully in a separate application note available from FTDI website (www.ftdichip.com).

 Synchronous Bit Bang Mode.
-The FT200XD supports synchronous bit bang mode.
+The FT201X supports synchronous bit bang mode.
 This mode differs from asynchronous bit bang mode in that the interface pins are only read when the device is written to.
 This makes it easier for the controlling program to measure the response to an output stimulus as the data returned is synchronous to the output data.
-An application note, AN232R-01, available from FTDI website(www.ftdichip.com) describes this feature.
+An application note, AN232R-01 describes this feature.

-Low Power Consumption.
-The FT200XD is capable of operating at a voltage supply between +3.3V and +5V with a nominal operational mode current of 8mA and a nominal USB suspend mode current of 125μ A. This allows greater margin for peripheral designs to meet the USB suspend mode current limit of 2.5mA.
-An integrated level converter within the I^2 C interface allows the FT200XD to interface to I^2 C logic running at +1.8V to +3.3V (5V tolerant).
+Source Power and Power Consumption.
+The FT201X is capable of operating at a voltage supply between +3.3V and +5.25V with a nominal operational mode current of 8mA and a nominal USB suspend mode current of $125\mu A$ .
+This allows greater margin for peripheral designs to meet the USB suspend mode current limit of 2.5mA.
+An integrated level converter within the $I^2C$ interface allows the FT201X to interface to UART logic running at +1.8V to +3.3V (5V tolerant).